Reporting

 What safeguards are in place for individuals who make a report of child abuse or neglect?

-Callers can make a report to DCFS and remain anonymous, except for mandated reporters.
-And although mandated reporters must provide their name when making a report, their identity and the content of the report is confidential and may only be disclosed to specified persons and agencies.
+The identity of the reporter and the content of all reports are confidential and may only be disclosed to specified persons and agencies.
 Additionally, anyone who reports child abuse in good faith is protected by law from civil or criminal liability.

 What happens if I do not make a mandatory report?